 Crypto markets retreated this week as intensifying global macro headwinds clashed with what had been a period of historic momentum on the regulatory front.
-The key catalyst was support from the Court of Appeal that stayed a lower court order that ruled some of the tariffs illegal.
-This was a reversal that surprised markets and triggered a broad sell-off across risk assets.
+The key catalyst was the US government's abrupt decision to reinstate tariffs-a reversal that surprised markets and triggered a broad sell-off across risk assets.
 This move in particular, saw a sharp rise in 30-year US Treasury yields, which climbed back above the psychologically significant 5 percent level - not seen since 2009.